Resolving the Hybrid vs. Native Apps Dilemma in 2023

 A hybrid app is a cross between a native app and a web app.

 Hybrid mobile apps are essentially web apps wrapped in native shells.
 Each of these shells is an extra layer of code that enables a hybrid to be compatible with multiple operating systems.
-Even though a single hybrid app can run on both Android and iOS, its native shell prevents the hybrid from directly using the hardware and software of the host mobile device.
+Even though a single hybrid app can run on both Android and iOS, its native shell prevents the hybrid from fully leveraging the hardware and software of the host mobile device.

-Another important thing to note is: unlike a native app which needs at least two codebases to run on both Android and iOS, only one codebase is necessary to develop a similarly versatile hybrid app.
+Another important thing to note is that unlike a native app, which needs at least two codebases to run on both Android and iOS, only one codebase is necessary to develop a similarly versatile hybrid app.
 Why?
 Again, it’s the native shell that does its magic to make this possible.

 Source: PCMag.com

-You can read our more in-depth article here to learn more about hybrid apps.
+You can read our in-depth article on hybrid apps if you want to learn more about them.

 Hybrid vs. native apps